ericvillemure/kijiji-scraper/README.md

 This ia a NODE.js program that scrapes Kijiji Montreal's car listing and creates a dataset with the features and price e.g. Brand, Model, transmission, price etc.

 The URL can be changed to another city but if the category is changed it will possibly fail.

+## Run the following command to install dependencies

+npm install

+## Run the following command to run the program

+npm start